 “Captivating music and explosive humor!” –Riverside Today

 “Light, breezy and fun!” –NoHo Arts District

-The production materials for Real Housewives: The Musical include:
+The Authorized Materials/Rehearsal Package for Real Housewives: The Musical includes: